Balloonerism

-Balloonerism is the seventh studio album by American rapper Mac Miller, and his second posthumous album since his death in 2018.
-Miller recorded the album in 2014, around the time his mixtape Faces was released.
-The album was released on January 17, 2025, under license to Warner Records, exactly five years from the release of his first posthumous album Circles, and features guest appearances by SZA and his alter ego Delusional Thomas.
+Balloonerism is the seventh studio album by American rapper Mac Miller, and his second posthumous album following his death in 2018.
+The album was released by Warner Records on January 17, 2025, under license to Warner Records, exactly five years from the release of his first posthumous album Circles, and features guest appearances by SZA and Miller's alter ego Delusional Thomas.
+Initially, Balloonerism was constructed between 2013 and 2016, mostly amidst the production of Miller's studio album Watching Movies with the Sound Off (2013) and Faces (2014) but was scrapped in favor of other projects for years.